How to Recover from Burnout

 Try breathing exercises

 Breathing exercises are extremely helpful to manage daily stress.
-Most of us remember about breathing exercises when a stressful situation occurs and we have to ease anxiety.
+Most of us remember about breathing exercises when a stressful situation occurs and we have to ease anxiety or when we need to figure out how to recover from burnout.
 But doing breathing exercises on a daily basis irrespective of your stress level at the moment can contribute to your overall health.
 Download a breathing app for your phone.

 Follow Mindfulness Inspo on Pinterest or via email to stay tuned!